xJakubi/athenamarket/README.md

 ESX: Ensure you have the ESX framework installed.
 ox_inventory: This resource requires ox_inventory for inventory management.
 Contributing
+Feel free to change it, but please credit me if re-published.
 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

-Feel free to change it, but please credit me if re-published :(

 Author
 Jakubi - AthenaNetwork